getindiekit/indiekit/README.md

 ## Project status
 * [x] Use values stored in a local configuration file
+* [x] Respond to endpoint queries (`config`, `syndicate-to`) with endpoint configuration values
 * [x] Accept form-encoded and JSON data
-* [x] Write content to a GitHub repo and return a success status code with the location of the file.
+* [x] Write content to GitHub repo and return success status code and location of published file.
-* [x] Respond to endpoint queries (`config`, `syndicate-to`) with endpoint configuration values
 * [x] Fetch configuration file from remote repo and cache locally
 * [x] Fetch template files from remote repo and cache locally
 * [x] Expire cache